Fast travel to section

-Hi there, I’m Chris, a father of one son, a former DJ, website designer and psychology student turned full-time traveler.
+Hi, I’m Chris, a father of one son, a former full-time DJ (600 shows worldwide), website designer, and psychology student turned full-time traveler.
 I’ve been to over 40 countries and lived in 4.

 How I changed from DJ to Travel Blogger